 The latest lighting trends aren't always just about what kind of shade you put on a table lamp — lighting is an often overlooked, but important part of home design that can be the make or break your relationship with your rooms and even affect your health.

-With that in mind, we're looking at the biggest trends in lighting design that can both be designed into your home during the build process, or allow for easy retrofitting to improve your lighting scheme, alongside some of our picks of the best lighting styles we expect to see give your house a glow up in 2022.
+With that in mind, we're looking at the biggest trends in lighting design that can both be designed into your home during the build process, or allow for easy retrofitting to improve your lighting scheme, alongside some of our picks of the best lighting styles we expect to see give your house a glow up.

 Here's 11 lighting trends that you should consider for your project this year.